Gopikrishnan7718/Devops_Project_1_aws-terraform-jenkins/README.md

 ## Project Overview

-A production-style DevOps project where infrastructure provisioning and application deployment are fully automated.
+A production-style DevOps project where infrastructure provisioning and application deployment are automated using Terraform and Jenkins.

 Terraform provisions all AWS infrastructure.
 Jenkins runs the CI/CD pipeline.
 The Node.js application is deployed to EC2 instances behind an